 Written by Hakan Bonomo (In Good Hands) and produced by OGM Pictures, the film stars Neslihan Atagül (The Ambassador’s Daughter), along with Necip Memili (Persona) and Serkan Çayoğlu (Wolf).
 The director is Deniz Yorulmazer (As the Crow Flies).

 Starring Kıvanç Tatlıtuğ (Yakamoz S-245) and Funda Eryiğit (Ethos), Boğa Boğa is a thriller about a couple from Istanbul who settle in a village in the Aegean region to start a new and peaceful life — only to realize that they have many enemies here.
 The film is written by Hakan Günday (Persona) and directed by Onur Saylak (Kuzgun).

 Creature is an adaptation of Mary Shelley’s novel Frankenstein.
-Set in the early 1900’s and stretching from Bursa to Istanbul, the series follows Ziya, an adventurous, rebellious, and excited young medical student who’s biggest wish is to be a very good physician and cure many epidemics that known medicine cannot cure.
+Set in the early 1900’s and stretching from Bursa to Istanbul, the series follows Ziya, an adventurous, rebellious, and excited young medical student whose biggest wish is to be a very good physician and cure many epidemics that known medicine cannot cure.
 Standing between madness and genius, Doctor İhsan, whom Ziya met in Istanbul, is practically the only person in the world who can understand him.
 These two eccentric and wounded souls will pay a heavy price for the secret and forbidden experiment they embarked on together.